Reidsville, North Carolina: Downtown area

 The downtown area of Reidsville was like many of its counterparts across the state in the 1970s, seeing a decline in business opportunities due to the emergence of malls and shopping centers.
 The Reidsville Downtown Corporation, a non-profit organization financed by monies from the Downtown District Tax, was created in 1976 to lead the charge to revitalize the downtown.

 Joint projects of the Downtown Corporation and the City of Reidsville have been participation in the Main Street Program, the Streetscape Program and Façade Incentive Grant program.
 Each of these programs was initiated to aid in the revitalization of the downtown and improve the area aesthetically.

+Climate

+According to the Köppen Climate Classification system, Reidsville has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Reidsville was 108 F on July 14, 1954, while the coldest temperature recorded was -9 F on January 21, 1985.